Ottawa Public Health urges tough anti-smoking policy that New Zealand is scrapping | CBC News

 Sarah Butson, public affairs and policy analyst with the Canadian Lung Association, said it's "unnecessary" for young people to be able to buy tobacco in the future, given the harms associated with smoking.

+"We know that public education, unfortunately with most health issues, only goes so far."

-But Dan Malleck, a professor of health sciences at Brock University who specializes in drug and alcohol regulation, called the Smoke-Free Generation policy another example of prohibition, which has a long history of failure.
+Dan Malleck, a professor of health sciences at Brock University who specializes in drug and alcohol regulation, called the policy another example of prohibition — which has a long history of failure.

 "Prohibition never works.
 This is prohibition.
 It's just generational," he said.
 "There's a lot of ways to get your hands on something you want to try, and if you make something illegal, for some people it becomes more appealing."